CALCULATE YOUR SIP RETURNS

 TDS Rate for Section 194IB

-The TDS rate under Section 194IB is set at 5% for rent payments exceeding ₹50,000 per month, provided the landlord has furnished a Permanent Account Number (PAN).
-In cases where the landlord’s PAN is unavailable, a higher TDS rate of 20% is applied, significantly increasing the tenant’s liability.
+The TDS rate under Section 194IB is set at 2% (5% for periods before October 1, 2024) for rent payments exceeding ₹50,000 per month, provided the landlord has furnished a Permanent Account Number (PAN).
+In cases where the landlord’s PAN is unavailable, a higher TDS rate of 20% is applied, subject to the condition that the amount of TDS should not exceed the amount of rent payable for the last month of the previous year or the last month of tenancy.
 This differentiation incentivises tenants to obtain the landlord’s PAN, ensuring a lower tax deduction rate.

 For example, if a tenant’s monthly rent is ₹60,000: